 Field Description and Instructions Data Extension The field displays the extension number assigned to the data module when you entered the add data-module command.
-Type Enter procr-infc Physical Channel Enter 02, 03, or 04 for a G3s and G3vs or a and single-carrier G3i.
+Type Enter procr_infc Physical Channel Enter 02, 03, or 04 for a G3s and G3vs or a and single-carrier G3i.
 A data link using an IDI to the TN765 must use 01 for the EIA port.
 A multi-carrier G3i can support two PI cards.
-Enter 02, 03, 04, 06, 07, or 08 if the Intuity system interfaces to the second PI card.
-Refer to Worksheet D: in Chapter 2 for the correct physical channel.
-Name Enter audix.
-This field is optional.
-COS Enter the Class of Service for the data module.
-Refer to Worksheet D: to find the COS.
+Enter 02, 03, 04, 06, 07, or 08 if the Lucent INTUITY system interfaces to the second PI card.
+Refer to Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches, in Chapter 2 for the correct physical channel.
+Name Enter AUDIX.
+This field is optional. cos Enter the Class of Service for the data module.
+Refer to Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches, to find the COS.
 COR Enter the Class of Restriction for the BX.25 data module.
-Refer to Worksheet D: to find the COR.
+Refer to Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches, to find the COR.
 Maintenance Extension Enter the extension number you plan to use for maintenance tests.

-^{3.} After you enter the Processor Interface Data Module information, press (ENTER) to save the information and return to command prompt.
+3. After you enter the Processor Interface Data Module information, press ENTER) to save the information and return to command prompt.